|

 The eraser element requires the following keywords, in addition to the common keywords:

-This section contains one point entry for each point in the polyline.
+points This section contains one point entry for each point in the polyline.
 Each point is defined with an x and y attribute.

 See the xml definition below for an example on how to describe point entries.